Bio De Casseres: Career

 Benjamin and Bio were acquainted with writers and artists living in New York in the 1920s and 1930s.
-They befriended playwright and Nobel prize winner Eugene O'Neill, among other writers such as H. L. Mencken, Don Marquis, Arthur "Bugs" Baer, William Randolph Hearst and Hype Igoe.
+They befriended playwright and Nobel prize winner Eugene O'Neill, among other writers such as H. L. Mencken, Zelda Fitzgerald, Don Marquis, Arthur "Bugs" Baer, William Randolph Hearst and Hype Igoe.
 In 1928 she helped O'Neil when he was depressed over his divorce.
-Apparently O'Neill asked De Casseres to "conduct a long-distance reading of his palm."
+O'Neill asked De Casseres to "conduct a long-distance reading of his palm."
 De Casseres was a patron of writer and artist Clark Ashton Smith, buying drawings from him in 1934.

 Personal life

 After her husband died, she moved to Tucson in 1946.
 In her will she gifted all their possessions to the Rockton Township Historical Society for "the use and benefit of the Ho-no-ne-gah and Stephen Mack Museum."